joefreeman/quiver/docs/spec.md

 ### Receiving messages

-The select operator, `!`, can be used to receive messages by applying it to a function - for example, applying it to an identity function: `!#int`.
+The select operator, `!`, can be used to receive messages by applying it to a function - for example, applying it to an identity function: `!#int`, which can be shortened to `!int`.

 The function's parameter type defines the message type to be received.
 And this in turn will define the receive type of the process spawned with the surrounding function:

 ```
 // Spawn a process with an int receive type
 p1 = @#{
-  !#int ~> {
+  !int ~> {
     | ~> =0 => "done"
     | &[]
   }